Azure-Samples/azure-search-openai-demo/docs/localdev.md

 Then restart the local development server.
 You should now be able to use the "Ask" tab.

+⚠️ Limitations:

+- The "Chat" tab will only work if the local language model supports function calling.
-Your search option must be text only (no vectors), since the search index is only populated with OpenAI-generated embeddings, and the local OpenAI host can't generate those.
+- Your search mode must be text only (no vectors), since the search index is only populated with OpenAI-generated embeddings, and the local OpenAI host can't generate those.
-The "Chat" tab will only work if the local language model supports function calling.
+- The conversation history will be truncated using the GPT tokenizers, which may not be the same as the local model's tokenizer, so if you have a long conversation, you may end up with token limit errors.

 > [!NOTE]
-> You must set this back to a non-local value ("azure", "azure_custom", or "openai")
+> You must set `OPENAI_HOST` back to a non-local value ("azure", "azure_custom", or "openai")
 > before running `azd up` or `azd provision`, since the deployed backend can't access your local server.

 ### Using Ollama server